When we all work together, we help create a wonderful future for young children.

 children

 Children’s voices guide our curriculum.
-As each child learns through play, they follow their own interest which is scaffolded through intentional teaching.
-We embrace diversity, encourage self-expression, creativity, exploration, and risk taking to develop a strong sense of self and respect for others.
+As each child learns through play, they follow their own interest which is scaffolded through Intentionality.
+We embrace the beauty and individuality in daily rituals which engage children and enhance predictability.
+Self-expression, creativity, exploration and risk taking develop a strong sense of self and respect for others.

 environment